crossplane/docs/content/knowledge-base/guides/import-existing-resources.md

 ## Import resources manually

-Crossplane can discover and import existing Provider resources by matching the `external-name` annotation in a managed resource.
+Crossplane can discover and import existing Provider resources by matching the `crossplane.io/external-name` annotation in a managed resource.

-To import an existing external resource in a Provider, create a new managed resource with a `metadata.annotations.crossplane.io/external-name` value.
-Set the `external-name` to the name of the resource in the Provider.
+To import an existing external resource in a Provider, create a new managed resource with the `crossplane.io/external-name` annotation.
+Set the annotation value to the name of the resource in the Provider.

 For example, to import an existing GCP Network named
 {{<hover label="annotation" line="5">}}my-existing-network{{</hover>}},